-Dwell time is a digital marketing and SEO metric that measures how long a user stays on a webpage after clicking a search engine result, before returning to the search engine results page (SERP).
+Dwell time is a digital marketing and SEO metric which measures how long a user stays on a webpage after clicking a search engine result, before returning to the search engine results page (SERP).

 | Aspect | Bounce Rate | Dwell Time |